Investigating the Design-Science Connection in a multi-week Engineering Design (ED)-based introductory physics laboratory task: Literature Review

 \subsection{Engineering Design (ED)}

-In the context of our study, we adopt the definition of engineering design as \textit{``a recursive activity that results in artifacts $-$ physical or virtual $-$ as well as processes''}~\cite[p.348]{capobianco2018characterizing}.
-This includes stages such as: problem scoping and information gathering, idea generation, project realization, communication and documentation of performance results, and optimization.
+In the context of our study, we were guided by Capobianco {\em et al.}'s definition of engineering design as \textit{``a recursive activity that results in artifacts $-$ physical or virtual $-$ as well as processes''}~\cite[p.348]{capobianco2018characterizing}.
+We acknowledge that this definition is broad.
+In our context, we operationalize this definition to include the following processes of solving an engineering design problem: problem scoping and information gathering, idea generation, project realization, communication and documentation of performance results, and optimization~\cite[p.46, 204]{NRC2012}.

 An `engineering design problem' is client-driven and goal-oriented, and set in an authentic context to engage students.
 It includes constraints such as cost, time, materials, familiar resources, and tools.
 The solution is a tangible product or process.
 Another important characteristic of ED problems is that they have multiple solution paths, requiring teamwork to creatively balance constraints and resources~\cite[p.60, 61]{capobianco2013shedding}.
-Similar terms such as `ill-structured'~\cite[p.444]{dringenberg2018experiences} and `ill-defined'~\cite[p.226]{cross1982designerly} problems also find mention in the literature, and, for our purposes, we shall not worry about any subtle differences that may exist.
+Similar terms such as \textit{``ill-structured''}~\cite[p.444]{dringenberg2018experiences} and \textit{``ill-defined''}~\cite[p.226]{cross1982designerly} problems also find mention in the literature, and, for our purposes, we shall not worry about any subtle differences that may exist.